paranim/pararules/README.md

 Rules engines have been around since the 70s, and the RETE algorithm has been used for almost that long.
 For some reason, they haven't found their way into games yet.
 With pararules, you can store the entire state of your game and express the logic as a simple series of rules.

-**Pararules is very new and is not fast or stable enough for serious games.**

 You can see it in action in the [parakeet](https://github.com/paranim/parakeet) example game and the other [paranim examples](https://github.com/paranim/paranim_examples).

 ## Start with the data